davidkhachatryan123/David-Studio/README.md

 ## To Do

-- [x] David Studio in Angular
+- [x] David Studio web site on Angular
-- [x] Admin Panel (CMS) UI in Angular using Angular Material
+- [x] Admin Panel (CMS) UI on Angular by using Angular Material
-- [ ] Back-End in ASP.NET Core 7 with using microservices architecture
+- [ ] Back-End on ASP.NET Core 7 by using microservices architecture
-- [ ] Connect Back-End to Front-Ends (David Studio website and Admin panel)
+- [ ] Connect Back-End to David Studio website
+- [ ] Connect Back-End to Admin panel

 ### Back-End microservies